lunosai/GmailNotify-PubSub-GCP/README.md

 1. `gcp.storage.*` - any folder name property (like `gcp.storage.rootFolderName` or `gcp.storage.debugFolderName`, etc.) must end with a `/` (forward slash) if a value is provided.
 2. `gcp.storage.historyFilename` - property must have a filename ending with `.json` file extension.
 3. `gcp.auth.googleKeyFilePath` - property must have a file path ending with a filename that has the `.json` file extension.
-4. `gcp.auth.subject` - property must be your full valid email address of the Gmail account you want to recevie the push notification from.
+4. `mailboxes[].email` - must be the full valid email address of each Gmail account you want to receive push notifications from. (`gcp.auth.subject` remains as an optional single-mailbox fallback.)
 5. `gmail` - property object is based on the **Gmail API** and more information on the appropriate values for this properties can be found in the [Gmail API Reference](https://developers.google.com/gmail/api/reference/rest).

 ### Minimum Configuration